 Wildfire Situation Report

-Since March 1, 2017, the Slave Lake Forest Areas has recorded two wildfires and the total area burned is 0.02 hectares.
-Both wildfires have been extinguished.
+Since March 1, 2017, the Slave Lake Forest Area has recorded seven wildfires and the total area burned is 0.34 hectares.

 Before you burn it get a fire permit.
 As of March 1st, fire permits are required for any burning (excluding campfires) in the Forest Protection Area.

 To obtain your free fire permit call your local Alberta Agriculture and Forestry Office:

 High Prairie 780-523-6619

 Last year in Alberta, 60% of wildfires were caused by humans.
 Human caused wildfires are 100% preventable so please do your part to prevent wildfires this season.By getting a fire permit you help keep our firefighters free to fight real wildfires instead of responding to the smoke in your backyard.Fire permits help us to track what is burning on the landscape and if you are burning without a fire permit your fire is considered a wildfire.

 If you have conducted any burning this winter, be sure to go back and check your winter burns to make sure they are extinguished.
 A fire left smouldering can burn under the snow all winter and emerge as a wildfire in the spring when conditions are warm and dry.

 When checking your winter burning, spread around any remaining debris so you can probe the area for hot spots.
 Use your bare hand to feel for heat over the ash piles.
 If you see smoke or feel any heat, the fire is still burning beneath the surface.
 Douse any remaining hot spots with water and stir up the ashes.
 A fire is not completely extinguished until there is absolutely no heat emanating from the ashes.
 Report your winter burns to Slave Lake Forest Area Wildfire Technologist Russell Murphy by calling 780-849-7457 or by email Russell.Murphy@gov.ab.ca